 Growth & dividend part of the portfolio

-The ability to convert assets into cash (alternatively, the speed at which this can be achieved)
+The ability to convert assets into cash or the speed at which this can be achieved

 Investment into companies that are performing poorly in the short term with the objective of consolidating and restructuring their operations.
 Liquidation processes are also permissible in certain cases.

-Distribution of the portfolio across various investment instruments, industry or geographic sectors, and company types with the objective of reducing investment risk
+Distribution of the portfolio’s holdings across various investment instruments, industries or geographies, and/or company types with the objective of reducing investment risk

 The difference between incoming cash and cash flowing out for a certain period